|Type of tour:||Guided|

 Day 1: Arrival in Namibia

 You will be welcomed at Windhoek airport by your tour guide.
-We then drive through the Khomas Highland to our beautifully located lodge on the Oanob Lake.
-How would you like to relax by swimming or going for a canoe trip?
+We then drive through the Khomas Highland to our beautifully-located lodge on the Oanob Lake.

 We cycle through the fascinating desert landscapes down into the Fish River Canyon and pass indigenous Gneiss, basalt and quartz rock formations.
 Relax your muscles in the hot springs of the Ai-Ai‘s.
 From the Hobas viewpoint, we can wonder at the phenomenal dimensions of the canyon from above.